A Truly Engaging & Adaptive Software Experience

 Interactive Simulations Develop Mathematical Practices

-After watching the Anchor Video, students interact with media-rich, multistep simulations, where they take on the authentic tasks of social media marketers, restaurant managers, and medical and educational professionals, etc. Simulations require students to set goals, utilize Standards for Mathematical Practice like model problems with mathematics, and reason abstractly and quantitatively as they weigh their options.
+After watching the Anchor Video, students interact with media-rich, multistep simulations, where they take on the authentic tasks of social media marketers, restaurant managers, medical and educational professionals, etc. Students get to experience the mathematical concepts as concrete, representational, and intensely purposeful, before they are asked to perceive them as abstract and algorithmic in the Learn Zone.
+Simulations require students to set goals and utilize mathematical practices like: model problems with mathematics and reason abstractly and quantitatively as they weigh their options.
+Watch this simulation from Course I.

 Build Analytical Thinking Skills & Construct Viable Arguments